 Who might we share your information with?

 In so far and to the extent that we are permitted to do so by law, we may share information with our community partners such as NHS Forth Valley, the Scottish Children's Reporter Administration and Police Scotland.
 We share with other local authorities where children are transferring in/out of Falkirk Council.
-We may share limited personal data with specialised groups who provide learning opportunities, management and information systems, online learning platforms (such as Glow, Microsoft Office365, Google Education, Apple School), and WorkIT/PlanIT (Career Education Planning).
+We may share limited personal data with specialised groups who provide learning opportunities, management and information systems (such as SchoolCloud and Netmedia for their Parent Evening Booking Systems), and online learning platforms (such as Glow, Microsoft Office365, Google Education, Apple School), and Career Education Planning (WorkIT/PlanIT).